DreamMaoMao/maomaowm/README.md

 This project is developed based on [dwl](https://codeberg.org/dwl/dwl/),

+"Since many people have asked about the meaning of this compositor's name,  'Maomao' is an online alias I've been using for years - it comes from the first two characters of the Chinese word for 'caterpillar' (毛毛虫).
+You can basically think of it as meaning 'caterpillar'.

 1. **Lightweight & Fast Build**
    - *Maomao* is as lightweight as *dwl*, and its build can be completed within few seconds.
 Despite this, *maomao* does not compromise on functionality.